reportportal/client-dotnet/docs/Configuration.md

 }
 ```

+## Directory source
+It's easier to define some property in any textual file.
+Agent finds all these files and considers them as configuration source.
+For example to define `Section1:PropertyAbc` property just create a file with `ReportPortal_Section1_PropertyAbc` name, put any value into this file, and agent will take it during test results reporting.

 ## Environment variables
-Sometimes it's usefull to specify configuration properties via environment variables.
+Sometimes it's useful to specify configuration properties via environment variables.
 To specify `Section1:PropertyAbc` property just set environment variable with `ReportPortal_Section1_PropertyAbc` name.
 Variable names should start from `ReportPortal_` prefix, and `_` symbol is used as delimeter of nested variables.

 # HTTP requests retry